Skip to content

 22. Painted Bunting

-The painted bunting is a type of bird that belongs to the cardinal family, known as Cardinalidae.
-This species of bird is found in North America, which is its natural habitat.
-One interesting characteristic of the painted bunting is its bright plumage.
+The painted bunting is a bird from the cardinal family called Cardinalidae.
+This bird species is found in North America, its natural habitat.
+One attractive characteristic of the painted bunting is its bright plumage.

 However, this vibrant and colorful plumage is only present in the males.
 Surprisingly, the male-painted bunting does not acquire this striking appearance until it reaches its second year of life.